-Three mixtures Castle Hayne, Fountain and Asheboro for both 9.5mm and 12.5mm gradations (unconditioned, half conditioned, and fully conditioned) were tested at a temperature of 20°C. Dynamic Shear Modulus and Phase angle were measured at each frequency for each mixture.
+Three mixtures Castle Hayne, Fountain and Asheboro for both 9.5mm and 12.5mm gradations (unconditioned, half conditioned, and fully conditioned) using PG 70-22, PG 76-22 and PG 64-22 asphalt binder were tested at a temperature of 20°C. Dynamic Shear

+Modulus and Phase angle were measured at each frequency for each mixture.
 The ratio of the stress response of the test specimen to the applied shear strain is used to compute a complex modulus for a given frequency.
 The delay in the response of the material is measured as phase angle.